 - Large-scale imaging of farms and forestry areas.

-For example, as part of a large project with the Department of Agriculture, Water and Environment, we used AI to analyse hyperspectral and thermal imagery collected in Victoria to adapt European detection algorithms for the plant pathogen bacterium Xylella fastidiosa.
+For example, as part of a large project with the Department of Agriculture, Water and Environment, we used Artificial Intelligence (AI) to analyse hyperspectral and thermal imagery from Victoria to adapt European detection algorithms for the plant pathogen bacterium Xylella fastidiosa.
 These efforts are part of Australia’s preparedness program for this pathogen.

-The sensors comprise hyperspectral imaging in the visible and near infrared regions, a hyperspectral-fluorescence camera, and a high-resolution thermal camera.
+The sensors are made up of hyperspectral imaging in the visible and near-infrared regions, a hyperspectral-fluorescence camera and a high-resolution thermal camera.

-At typical flight altitudes, the airborne facility can collect imagery at 30cm-1.5m resolutions, from small fields up to several thousands of hectares.
+At typical flight altitudes, the airborne facility can collect imagery at 30 centimetre – 1.5metre resolutions, from small fields up to several thousands of hectares.

 You can use the facility for:

 - Image acquisition over specific areas ranging small fields up to thousands of hectares using hyperspectral and thermal cameras